-The Studio Museum in Harlem is in the midst of a major project, generously funded by the Luce Foundation, to organize, catalog, and make the Museum archives accessible.
+The Studio Museum in Harlem is in the midst of a major project, generously funded by the Henry Luce Foundation, to organize, catalog, and make the Museum archives accessible.
 My colleague Mo Romney and I have the privilege of being the first to approach this collection methodically and prepare it for what will surely be a deluge of research when it is made available.

 Arranging and describing an archival collection is called processing, and processing is ruled by a foundational principle called respect des fonds.
 The French phrase fuses two ideas: that where the material comes from should inform where it ends up going and how it is classified, and that the original order of the material should be maintained as it is cataloged.
 Fundamentally, respect des fonds encourages the archivist to respect how creators documented their own experience.
 In other words, the where, how, and who of the archival material hints that the very essence of the records—why and how they exist—can tell us something about the creators.
 For communities and people that have had to collect, construct, and narrate their own stories outside of hegemonic culture, the process of self-documentation is particularly powerful.